 This species of spider uses camouflage as its primary defense as well as offense.
 It will bite to protect itself as well.
-Goldenrod Crab Spiders are able to change their coloration over the course of several days to blend in better with their surroundings.
+Goldenrod Crab Spiders are able to change their coloration over the course of several days in order to blend in better with their surroundings.

-Males are yellow with red bands or spots on their abdomen.
+Males are a darker yellow-brown with red bands and white on their abdomen.
 Females are completely white or yellow, and may or may not have red bands, spots or stripes on the abdomen.

 A female lays an egg sac, usually under a leaf, and diligently guards it until the spiderlings hatch (in approximately 3 weeks).
 She dies shortly thereafter.